jpsousaUP/cv/README.md

 PhD candidate at the University of Porto, focusing on applying artificial intelligence to real-time monitoring and control of additive manufacturing processes.

-My main interest is in building AI systems to solve real-world problems.
+_My main interest lies in developing AI systems to address real-world problems._

 #### Technical Skills: